lexma1412/lexma1412.github.io/_posts/2024-05-25-ImageFilter.md

 cv2.GaussianBlur(src, ksize, sigmaX[, dst[, sigmaY[, borderType]]]) ->	dst
 ```
 - If you want, you can create a Gaussian kernel with the function, cv.getGaussianKernel().

+## Sobel Filter
+Sobel filter is  High-pass filter, it will specify the **derivative (or gradient)** in X and Y direction by convolute with corresponding Sobel kernel.
+- 3x3 Sobel kernel for X direction:<br />
+<p>-1 0 1<br />
+-2 0 2<br />
+-1 0 1</p>

+- 3x3 Sobel kernel for X direction:<br />
+<p>-1 -2 -1<br />
+0 0 0<br />
+1 2 1</p>

+- Magnitude of gradient vector can be calculated as: sqrt(Gx^2+Gy*2)

+## Laplacian Filter
+Laplacian filter is  High-pass filter, it will specify the 2nd order derivative.

+- In opencv, it specifies 2 approaches to calculate 2nd order derivative
+* (1)Using below kernel as a filter kernel and convolute 1 time only:

+* (2)Using Sobel kernel to calculate 1st and also for 2nd derivative: